Vietnam.vn - Nền tảng quảng bá Việt Nam

 TikToker Hua Quoc Anh could face a 5-10 year ban from entering Cambodia for his video defaming the sacred Angkor Wat temple.

-Responding to VnExpress on the evening of November 17, Deputy Secretary of State of the Cambodian Ministry of Tourism Prak Chandar said that the actions of Vietnamese TikToker at Angkor Wat temple on October 23 had a negative impact on the image of tourism.
-Currently, relevant parties are considering imposing a penalty on this TikToker, possibly banning him from entering Cambodia for 5-10 years.
+Responding to VnExpress on the evening of November 17, Deputy Secretary of State of the Cambodian Ministry of Tourism Prak Chandar said that the actions of the Vietnamese TikToker at Angkor Wat temple on October 23 had a negative impact on the image of tourism.
+Currently, the relevant parties are considering imposing a penalty on this TikToker, possibly banning him from entering Cambodia for 5-10 years.

-Hua Quoc Anh, who lives in Ho Chi Minh City, went to Angkor Wat temple to film and take photos on October 23 and then posted a video on TikTok with the image of a girl wearing pink, holding a stick, walking around Angkor Wat temple and inserting images of the Thai flag and king, along with the sound "Hello Thailand".
+Hua Quoc Anh, who lives in Ho Chi Minh City, went to Angkor Wat temple to film and take photos on October 23 and then posted a video on TikTok with the image of a girl wearing pink, holding a stick, walking around Angkor Wat temple and embedding images of the Thai flag and king, along with the sound "Hello Thailand".

 Angkor Wat Temple in Cambodia.
 Photo: Expedia